New Jersey and Freight Rail: Perfect Together

 Home to Union Pacific Railroad headquarters and steeped in rail history, Nebraska is a state with a deep appreciation for the many public benefits of freight rail.
 The freight rail network provides a major advantage to companies that locate in Nebraska, enabling strategic supply chain delivery via direct mid-continent routes.

-Nebraska's nine freight railroads operate over 3,138 miles of track and employ 8,436 in the Cornhusker State.* It would have taken approximately 1.9 million additional truckloads to move the 34.5 million tons of freight that moved by rail in Nebraska in 2021.
+Nebraska's nine freight railroads operate over 3,138 miles of track and employ 8,436 in the Cornhusker State.* It would have taken approximately 18.0 million additional trucks to handle the 323.6 million tons of freight that started, ended, or moved through Nebraska in 2021.
 Farm products make up the majority of freight rail shipments beginning in Nebraska.
 Coal is the largest rail import to the state.

 *2021 data